 Mary Ann is an award winning artist who recently moved to Durham from Hampstead, NC.
 Her subject matter is as varied as her choice of medium.
 Whether using watercolors, acrylics, or oils she strives to elicit an emotional response from the viewer with each painting.
 Mary Ann began painting in 2002 while living in Blowing Rock, NC, where she studied for six years with many master painters.
 She was most influenced by Mary Ann Beckwith, Gerald Brommer, and Skip Lawrence, whose philosophy was to encourage each student to paint in their own style.
 Mary Ann has developed her own unique approach to painting, believing that the enjoyment she gets during the process of painting translates to the finished piece.
 Over the years, Mary Ann has participated in numerous juried shows, including the WAA Annual Spring Show, Art in the Arboretum, and Landfall Shows in North Carolina.
 She received the WWA Walter Garner Memorial Award (2013) and the WWA Gail Henderson Memorial Award (2014). (bio adapted from ArtExposure profile)

-Mixed Media Abstract Artist
+Abstract Expressionism Artist